taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 1

-**"17 days ago..."**
+**"34 days ago..."**

 It is the night of Min's Rite of the Mothers.
-Min has just used her intradermal shield for the first time to cut her bonds and is lying on the ground, curled in a fetal position and nursing bleeding wrists and ankles.
+Min has just used her intradermal shield for the first time to cut her bonds and is lying on the ground, curled in a fetal position inside the giant metal hoop and nursing bleeding wrists and ankles.
 She is surrounded by Majhee, Jina, Amadou, and Maraba; beyond the inner circle, the rest of the Clan waits to hear Min's first words as a Reborn.

 Majhee: **"Minka Oosou, filha de Jina e Amadou, surfista de árvore para os Autômatos!"**